In The News

 Thursday, March 30, 2006

-Dr. Kris Martinson has fond memories of Lincoln.
+Dr. Kris Martinson has fond memories of Rocklin.

-Martinson, who moved his practice to Lincoln last June and opened Sterling Pointe Family Dentistry, has a rich history with this area.
+Martinson, who moved his practice to Rocklin last June and opened Sterling Pointe Family Dentistry, has a rich history with this area.

-"I got my first varsity letter here in Lincoln," Martinson said.
+"I got my first varsity letter here in Rocklin," Martinson said.

-Martinson has several other ties to the area, which is one reason why, after 27 years, he moved his dental practice to Lincoln.
-His 'cousin and his sister and her husband live in Lincoln.
+Martinson has several other ties to the area, which is one reason why, after 27 years, he moved his dental practice to Rocklin.
+His 'cousin and his sister and her husband live in Rocklin.
 He has other family members who live close by in Loomis.

 Martinson had an established practice in Sacramento, but he longed to return to the Placer County area.
-He liked Lincoln for its potential growth.
+He liked Rocklin for its potential growth.
 Plus, he had the close connections and memories.

 When the Sterling Pointe shopping center on Highway 65 started to become a reality, Martinson was one of the first to sign a lease.
 That was in November 2003.
 But it wasn't until last spring that he was finally moved in.

-Now that his office is in Lincoln, Martinson has come to appreciate the city even more.
+Now that his office is in Rocklin, Martinson has come to appreciate the city even more.

 Martinson is a family dentist.
 He sees children up through senior citizens.
 Because of the office's close proximity to Del Webb's Sun City development, Martinson noted a lot of his patients are seniors.